ushkavinda/xeneta-technical-challenge/README.md

 	```
 	cd xeneta-technical-challenge/ansible/
 	```
-2. Edit the remote server IP in the host file.
+2. Edit the remote server IP in the **host file**.
 You can use any editor to edit this file.
 The following command will open the file in vi editor.
 	```
 	vi inventories/dev/hosts
 	```
-	In this file, you will see a section called [DEV_REMOTE].
-Replace the IP address with your remote server IP and the ansible_user as per your environment.
+	In this file, you will see a section called **[DEV_REMOTE]**.
+Replace the IP address with your remote server IP and the **ansible_user** as per your environment.
 	```
 	localhost ansible_connection=local